hilch/Pvi.py/docs/index.md

 This can be very annoying if Automation Studio is being used in the background at the same time, because it then has to be restarted as well.
 Contact your local B&R office to buy a valid license if trial license is not sufficient for you.

+Pvi.py is tested with PVI 4.1 - 64 Bit version (PviCom64.dll).
+Older version might work but 32 Bit versions won't.
+Feel free to fork the project if you really need them.

+And: PVI is a Windows program, so Pvi.py is also restricted to the Windows operating system.

+# Python

+Pvi.py is tested with 3.8 so it could not run on Windows XP or earlier.

 # Installation
 ```
 pip install pvipy